 After some asking around, we were introduced to Sheldon Creek Dairy.
 I decided to call them and spoke to Marianne for an hour.
 I was sold.

-The farm is located just outside of Orangeville.
+The farm is located in Loretto, ON.
 The family started with one single Holstein cow in the 1950s which they managed to purchase with the little money they had as it was injured.
 After being nursed back to health, the cow was able to be milked.
 Today, the farm has seventy-eight Holstein cows, all descended from the one cow purchased some sixty years ago.
 The cows are all free of antibiotics, hormones and steroids and are pastured year round.
 The farm also grows their own feed to supplement the diet of the cows: A mixture of fermented alfalfa and sweet hay.
 All of the feed they grow is free of pesticides and insecticides.

 A farm that has these practices is not uncommon in Ontario.
 The farmers who raise our beef, pork, and chicken operate in a similar manner.
 The extra special part comes into play when the cows are milked.
 In addition to having the milking, processing and bottling facilities on their property, they have also installed a system that allows cows to choose to have themselves milked.
 The reasoning is quite simple.
 A nursing mother will need to be milked more often that a mother who had a calf nine months ago.
 The cows, therefore, experience less discomfort and can relieve themselves of milk build up at their whim.
 This ‘self-milking’ facility has resulted in fewer illnesses and lower blood pressure when milked, meaning it is a lower stress process.